The International CopyCamp Conference 2014

 Literature in the future: what is a book?
 How to sell an e-book?
 Can the reader write too?
 How do digital markets influence traditional publishing schemas?

 Between the letter and the spirit of the law.
 Court interpretations of copyright infringement verdicts.
 How to execute copyright?
-How does copyright influence small businesses?
+How well are small businesses acquainted with copyright and how does it affect their activities?

 Future of Copyright